hjzhu001/Image_and_video_corp/README.md

 # Image_and_video_corp
 	The Python script provides customized clipping around images and videos, in which the video is clipped and saved as a single frame image.
+	The results of image clipping are as follows：